alcideschaux/Penis-Paradoxical/README.md

 __<a href="#OR">Logistic Regression Analysis.</a>__ Odds ratios (OR) with 95% confidence intervals (CI) and their associated P values were estimated for superficial high-grade vs. deep low-grade tumors, considering inguinal lymph node metastasis, tumor relapse, final nodal status, and cancer-related death.

+__<a href="#HR">Cox's Proportional Hazards Regression Analysis.</a>__ Hazard ratios (OR) with 95% confidence intervals (CI) and their associated P values were estimated for superficial high-grade vs. deep low-grade tumors, considering inguinal lymph node metastasis, tumor relapse, final nodal status, and cancer-related death.

 ```r
 library(knitr)